altsam/create_an_airdrop_program/LEARN.md

 };
 ```

-As we had had done earlier, we need to create a `Connection` object and a `walletKeyPair` object for the airdrop function.
+As we had had done earlier, we need to create a `Connection` object and a `myWallet` object for the airdrop function.
 Add the following commands in the `airDropSol` function.

 ```
 const connection = new Connection(clusterApiUrl("devnet"), "confirmed");
-const walletKeyPair = await Keypair.fromSecretKey(secretKey);
+const myWallet = await Keypair.fromSecretKey(secretKey);
 ```

 Now, we first create an airdrop signature using the wallet details and the amount of SOL we want to airdrop (you can airdrop at max 2SOL in one transaction).
 We then await a confirmation for the transaction from the network.
 Add the following lines to do so.
 ```
 const fromAirDropSignature = await connection.requestAirdrop(
-    new PublicKey(walletKeyPair.publicKey),
+    new PublicKey(myWallet.publicKey),
     2 * LAMPORTS_PER_SOL
 );
 await connection.confirmTransaction(fromAirDropSignature);